 One of the most basic ways to personalize a direct mail piece is to use each recipient’s name, in the salutation (i.e., Dear Bob) and throughout the piece.
 This is a good start, and names should certainly be used over addresses such as “Dear Friend” or “Dear Supporter.”
 These aren’t wrong, but the less personalized your mail piece is, the less likely the consumer will be to open and to act on it.
 General terms like “friend” are inclusive, but in the sense that the recipient is one of many, rather than a specific individual that you wanted to reach out to.

 Depending on how much you know about the members of your mailing list, you can customize your mail pieces to be as specific as you want.
 For prospective customers, the information you have will vary based on what you’ve managed to gather, but you can at least segment your list by geographic location.

 If you’re mailing to current customers, you can draw from information such as past purchases or how long it’s been since they’ve placed an order.
 This will affect both the type of mail you send to them as well as the wording and content of the mail piece.
-In one example, Target sent personalized direct mail to a group of customers who had spent over a certain amount on their Target credit card and included coupons based on their purchase history.
+In one example, Target sent personalized direct mail to a group of customers who had spent over a certain amount on their Target credit card.
+The mailing included coupons based on customer purchase history.
 Target saw a 50 percent increase in response over non-personalized campaigns they had run in the past.
 Having the data to be able to identify distinct groups to target can have a big advantage for your marketing strategy and generate more sales.

 Research shows that one of the most important parts of a sales or fundraising letter is the P.S.
 Very often people will look at the opening of the piece, then turn to the back to see what the offer is.
 If there’s a P.S. there, they’ll often read it before anything else.